 Buffer vessels are used a variety of water systems, be it domestic hot water (DHW), heating (LTHW), and or even process applications such as chilled water.
 The basic concept or function of buffer vessels is to heat the vessel during low demand periods and then release the heat during high demand periods, thus as such they are also called a thermal store.
 For chilled or cooling water applications – the reverse is applicable to the buffer vessels.
 A buffer vessel can be used as a thermal store for peak demand for renewable energy sources such as a biomass boiler or a heat pump heating system.

 Stored heat energy / hot water storage products

 Their purpose is to collect heat from one or more heat sources and store it for later use as part of a heating system.
-For example for a heating buffer vessels – the heat energy produced by a heat pump (air source heat or ground source heat pumps ),biomass boilers or even renewable energy sources such as solar hot water systems , might be kept in a buffer tank and then drawn out as needed to heat a wet heating system, such as an under-floor heating or radiator space heating system
+For example for a heating buffer vessels – the heat energy produced by a heat pump (air source heat or ground source heat pumps ),biomass boilers or even renewable energy sources such as solar hot water systems , might be kept in a buffer tank and then drawn out as needed to heat a wet heating system, such as an under-floor or radiator space heating system.

-An open vented buffer can be used to manage an uncontrollable heat source, such as a solid fuel boiler (pellet biomass boiler, wood burning stoves etc), without requiring the same level of safety precautions as unvented systems require as the heated water can expand into the feed and expansion tank since the buffer vessel is open to the atmosphere.
+An open vented buffer can be used to manage an uncontrollable heat source, such as a solid fuel boiler system (pellet biomass boiler, wood burning stoves etc), without requiring the same level of safety precautions as unvented systems require as the heated water can expand into the feed and expansion tank since the buffer vessel is open to the atmosphere.